ibm-cloud-docs/EventStreams/connecting_cos.md

 The Connect REST API is then available at `http://localhost:8083`.
 If you want more information about the API, see [Kafka Connect REST Interface ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://kafka.apache.org/documentation/#connect_rest){:new_window}.

-So, you now have the Kafka Connect runtime deployed and running in {{site.data.keyword.containershort}}.
-Next, let's configure and start the {{site.data.keyword.cos_short}} connector.
+So, you now have the Kafka Connect runtime that is deployed and running in {{site.data.keyword.containershort}}.
+Next, configure and start the {{site.data.keyword.cos_short}} connector.

 <!--